P3r4/iassim/README.md

 iassim
 ======

-An IAS simulator of the classic architecture of John Von Neumman
+An IAS simulator in C of the classic architecture of John Von Neumman